-Cricket Australia made the first of their announcements this morning following their investigation into ball tampering.
+Cricket Australia made the first of their announcements this morning following their investigation into ball-tampering.
 My first reaction was disappointment at the tepid response.

 What we got instead was news that the three players at the centre of this scandal had been stood down and were returning to Australia, and their replacements announced.
 No penalties were detailed, and Darren Lehmann continues as coach.
-Nothing was revealed of the investigations findings.
+Nothing was revealed of the investigation’s findings.

 Cricket Australia is in a difficult situation, but they have to give more than this.
 I understand how the penalties may not be determined yet, but what is the process?
 And what have they discovered?
 What was the chain of events?

 I want to comment on why this is such a big deal.
 Cricket is one of those sports more than others that pays heed to the spirit of the game.
-That’s the headline, but the fact of the matter is that there’s always been controversy, and some of it pretty ugly in recent years, including match fixing and other instances of ball tampering.
+That’s the headline, but the fact of the matter is that there’s always been controversy, and some of it pretty ugly in recent years, including match-fixing and other instances of ball-tampering.
 That this has made a bigger splash than most is because of the deliberate nature of the offence, and because it is Australia, and the Australian captain, involved.

-Australian cricket has been a combination of brutal on field attack – either with bat and ball, or verbally – and a kind of superior puritanism.
-Australia might play hard, and celebrate, but we would never stoop to the level of other playing nations and actually cheat.
+Australian cricket has been a combination of brutal on-field attack – either with bat and ball, or verbally – and a kind of superior puritanism.
+Australia might play hard and celebrate, but we would never stoop to the level of other playing nations and actually cheat.
 That was not in our make-up, and it was an attitude that pissed a lot of people off.
-Now of course it’s been revealed as rank hypocrisy, and there’s a queue around the block of those looking to sink the boot.
+Now, of course, it’s been revealed as rank hypocrisy, and there’s a queue around the block of those looking to sink the boot.

 What it tells me is that the actions of those few in the Australian cricket team remain totally at odds with the Australian national ethos.
 I’ve wondered at that sometimes in recent years.
 Others commented quite reasonably how ridiculous it was that we get worked up over a cricket game while we turn a blind eye to our treatment of refugees, and other national disgraces.
 It’s not that we as a people don’t care, I think we’re largely oblivious, for which our politicians particularly, as well as our media are complicit.
 We’re lazy about it in a way we never are when it comes to sport.
 That’s not meant as an excuse – it’s our responsibility as citizens to be informed.

-I think we have some evil politicians, but I’m certain the average Aussie remains a decent human being.
+I think we have some despicable politicians, but I’m certain the average Aussie remains a decent human being.
 He shouldn’t be decried for being roused to passionate anger about a game of cricket; what we need is the same level of passion for those other issues which speak equally to the national character.